 The military honors burial followed a year-long process to exhume the remains and artifacts ito identify the Soldier's nationality or identity.
 The remains were discovered in February 2022 in Villers-sur-Fere, France.

-The recovery included a partial skeleton and several bone fragments, sur-Fere, and contains the graves of more than 6,000 American service members who died in the vicinity during World War I. This unknown soldier is now one of nearly 600 other unknowns buried at Oise-Aisne.
+The recovery included a partial skeleton and several bone fragments, along with various artifacts, including the remains of a 1917 steel helmet used by American troops; U.S. uniform insignia buttons; a model 1917 U.S. trench knife; and remnants of a round U.S. identity tag.
+This was the first burial of an American unknown from WWI since 1988, and the first burial at Oise-Aisne cemetery since 1932.
+Oise-Aisne American Cemetery is roughly 4 kilometers from Villerssur-Fere, and contains the graves of more than 6,000 American service members who died in the vicinity during World War I. This unknown soldier is now one of nearly 600 other unknowns buried at Oise-Aisne.